Child maintenance enforcement - liability orders

 Can you appeal against a liability order?

 There is no right of appeal against a liability order.
-However, you may be able to apply to a magistrates' court to have a liability order cancelled.
+However, you may be able to apply to a sheriff court to have a liability order cancelled.
 This is called setting aside the order.

 If you have to go to court for a liability order, you will have to pay court fees as well as an administration fee to the CSA or CMS.